siderolabs/omni-docs/content/docs/_index.md

 ## What is Omni?

-Omni is a Kubernetes management platform that diverges from the typical managed services design in order to provide a simple, secure, and resilient platform that can be operated in nearly any environment.
+Omni is a Kubernetes management platform that simplifies the creation and management of Kubernetes clusters on any environment to provide a simple, secure, and resilient platform.
+It automates cluster creation, management and upgrades, and integrates Kubernetes and Omni access into enterprise identity providers.
-Tight integration with Talos Linux means the platform is 100% API-driven from Linux to Kubernetes to Omni.
+While Omni does provide a powerful UI, tight integration with Talos Linux means the platform is 100% API-driven from Linux to Kubernetes to Omni.

 ### Simple

-Omni can run practically anywhere delivered as a single statically linked binary that contains everything needed to get up and operational quickly and easily.
+Omni automates the creation of a highly available API endpoint, transparently provides secure encryption, and automates Kubernetes and OS upgrades.
-Single instance and high availability modes means Omni works just as well on the edge as it does for large data centers.
+Omni works just as well on the edge as it does for large data centers.

-The embeded Kubernetes API load balancing means you get highly available Kubernetes out of the box.
+Omni is also available for license for on-premises installations.

 ### Secure

-Omni is designed around the idea of data sovereignty, that is to say that you own your data.
-Instead of trusting the security practices of outside entities Omni provides you with full control over you data.
-As a SaaS this means that all Sidero Labs Omni users retain full control over their data and Omni goes to great lengths to ensure it is secured.
-For platform teams this means you can offer the same benefits to your users!
+Omni creates clusters with both Kubernetes and the OS configured for best-practices security.
+All traffic to Omni is wireguard-encrypted.
+Optionally, traffic between the cluster nodes can be encrypted, allowing clusters to span insecure networks.
+Integration with enterprise identity providers ensures that even admin-level kubeconfig is validated against current user access-lists.

 ## Is Omni for me?